MSBivens/bootcamp_flask/README.md

 Understanding Routing, Objectives:
     Practice building a server with Flask from scratch Get comfortable with routes and passing information to the routes

+Playground, Objectives:
+    Get comfortable passing information from the route to the template Understand how to display information passed from the route in the template file Get comfortable using for loops in the template file Get comfortable using if statements in the template file